 - Stylish 2-bedroom apartment with full amenities at Sainte-Catherine.

-- B&B La Maison Haute in a stately townhouse in the Sablon district with its art galeries and antique shops.
+- B&B La Maison Haute in a stately townhouse in the Sablon district with its art galleries and antique shops.

 Other Christmas markets in Belgium